cloudmesh-community/book/chapters/bigdata/intro-fall-2018.md

 - Example of Google Maps/navigation.
 - Criteria for Data Science platform.

-## Part 9: Physics as an Application Example
+## Physics as an Application Example

+This is Part 9 of the introduction.

 [:scroll: 9.
 Physics as an Application Example](https://drive.google.com/open?id=0B1YZSKYkpykjSDFmdnVhTWxUVVk)

 - Physics as an application example.

-## Part 10: Technology Example
+## Technology Example

+This is Part 10 of the introduction.

 [:scroll: 10.
 Technology Example: Recommender Systems I](https://drive.google.com/open?id=0B1YZSKYkpykjd09FN3ZnWEFsQlk)